asagi4/comfyui-prompt-control/README.md

 # Other integrations
 ## Advanced CLIP encoding

+If you use `PCEncodeSchedule` or `PCEncodePrompt`. advanced encodings are available automatically.
+Thanks to BlenderNeko for the original code.

 You can use the syntax `STYLE(weight_interpretation, normalization)` in a prompt to affect how prompts are interpreted.

-If you use `PCEncodeSchedule` or `PCEncodePrompt`. advanced encodings are available automatically.
+The weight interpretations available are:
+  - comfy (default)
+  - comfy++
+  - compel
+  - down_weight
+  - A1111
+  - perp

+Normalizations are:
+  - none (default)
+  - length
+  - mean

+The normalization calculations are independent operations and you can combine them with `+`, eg `STYLE(A1111, length+mean)` or `STYLE(comfy, mean+length)`, or even something silly like `STYLE(perp, mean+length+mean+length)`

 For the legacy nodes, you need to have [Advanced CLIP Encoding nodes](https://github.com/BlenderNeko/ComfyUI_ADV_CLIP_emb/tree/master) cloned into your `custom_nodes` for more options will be available.